amphp/amp/docs/event-loop.md

 ## Global Accessor

-Amp uses a global accessor for the event loop as there's only event loop for each application.
+Amp uses a global accessor for the event loop as there's only one event loop for each application.
 It doesn't make sense to have two loops running at the same time, as they would just have to schedule each other in a busy waiting manner to operate correctly.

 The event loop should be accessed through the methods provided by `Amp\Loop`.
 On the first use of the accessor, Amp will automatically setup the best available driver, see next section.